-Lake O’Hara weather is similar to other subalpine areas of the Canadian Rockies.
-The elevation of Lake O’Hara is 2115 metres (6940 feet), meaning long winters and short, cool summers.
+Lake O’Hara weather is like other subalpine areas of the Canadian Rockies.
+The elevation of Lake O’Hara is 2,115 metres (6,940 feet), meaning long winters and short, cool summers.

-The summer months of July and August are the prime months to visit, with wildflowers at their peak in late July/early August.
-In the summer of 2014, we were lucky enough to be staying at the lake during a “heat wave,” with temperatures reaching 29°C (84°F) – about as hot as it ever gets at the lake.
+The SUMMER months of July and August are the prime months to visit, with wildflowers at their peak in late July/early August.
+A “heat wave” may see temperatures reaching 29°C (84°F) – about as hot as it ever gets at the lake.
 But even on warm summer days, overnight temperatures can drop to 4°C (39°F) or cooler, so plan accordingly if you are camping.

 Temperatures during September, the first month of FALL, are distinctly cooler than summer, especially for those camping, when you can expect frost most nights, and even snow.
 For many visitors, the last two weeks of September, when the forests of larch have turned a brilliant gold colour, is their favourite time to visit the lake.
 The scheduled bus service ends in early October, by which time larch needles have fallen to the ground and daytime temperatures are often around freezing.